Ikan bakar

 Ikan bakar is an Indonesian and Malay dish, prepared with charcoal-grilled fish or other forms of seafood.
-Ikan bakar literally means "grilled fish" in Indonesian and Malay.
-Ikan bakar differs from other grilled fish dishes in that it often contains flavorings like bumbu, kecap manis, sambal, and is covered in a banana leaf and cooked on a charcoal fire.
+Ikan bakar literally means "grilled fish" in the Indonesian and Malay languages.
+Ikan bakar differs from other grilled fish dishes in that it often contains flavorings like bumbu, kecap manis, and sambal, and is covered in a banana leaf and cooked on a charcoal fire.

+In 2024, TasteAtlas ranked ikan bakar as one of the best seafood dishes in the world.

 Origin and popularity

 Grilling is one of the oldest and earliest cooking methods to prepare fish.
-Freshwater fish and seafood are among the main source of protein intake for the inhabitants of the archipelago.
-Naturally, this method is immensely popular and quite widespread in the maritime realm of Indonesian archipelago.
+Freshwater fish and seafood are among the main source of protein intake for the inhabitants of islands.
+Naturally, this method is immensely popular and quite widespread in the maritime realm of the Indonesian archipelago.
 Thus the grilled-barbecued fish is regarded as a classic dish of Indonesian cuisine.

-As an archipelagic nation, ikan bakar is very popular in Indonesia, commonly found in many places; from an Acehnese beach right down, a restaurant perched over Kupang's harbour in East Nusa Tenggara, to the center of Jakarta's business district.
-Various specific version exist, including as Sundanese ikan bakar Cianjur, which mainly grilled freshwater fish, such as carp and gourami, and Balinese ikan bakar Jimbaran, freshly grilled seafood fish in warungs clustered near Jimbaran beach and fishmarket in Bali.
-The barbecued seafood however, is especially popular in eastern Indonesia region; Sulawesi and Maluku where most of the people work as fishermen, and both areas have a vast sea which brings them different kind of seafood.
-Usually, the fish is marinated with mixture of spices pastes, and sometimes with belacan or kecap manis (sweet soy sauce) and then grilled; sometimes protected with a sheet of banana leaf placed between the seafood and grill to avoid the fish being stuck to the grill and broken to pieces.
+As an archipelagic nation, ikan bakar is very popular in Indonesia and is commonly found in many places, from an Acehnese beach to a restaurant perched over Kupang's harbour in East Nusa Tenggara, to the center of Jakarta's business district.
+Various specific versions exist, including Sundanese ikan bakar Cianjur, which is usually grilled freshwater fish, such as carp and gourami, and Balinese ikan bakar Jimbaran, freshly grilled seafood fish in warung clustered near Jimbaran beach and fish market in Bali.
+Barbecued seafood, however, is especially popular in Sulawesi and Maluku, where most of the people work as fishermen, and both areas have vast seas which bring them different kinds of seafood.
+Usually, the fish is marinated with a mixture of spice pastes, sometimes with belacan or kecap manis (sweet soy sauce), and then grilled, sometimes protected with a sheet of banana leaf placed between the seafood and grill to avoid the fish being stuck to the grill and broken to pieces.